SocSIM/SocSIM/SOC/tests/README.md

 # Tests

-This folder contains all tests of project
+This folder contains all tests of SOC project